grafana/grafana-infinity-datasource/docs/sources/json.md

 ## Using public JSON API endpoints

-Below example shows about fetching data from a publicly accessible JSON URL/API endpoint.
+The example below shows fetching data from a publicly accessible JSON URL/API endpoint.

 URL : `https://jsonplaceholder.typicode.com/users`

 ![image](https://user-images.githubusercontent.com/153843/108413678-34314c80-7223-11eb-9cce-603134ec2d48.png#center)

-In the above example, the data in the URL is array.
-So no need to configure any additional fields except url in the panel.
+In the example above, the data in the URL is an array, so there is no need to configure any additional fields except the URL in the panel.

 ## Accessing nested properties of JSON data